The CEO’s Information Problem

 How This Applies to Your Role

-The information problem manifests differently depending on your position.
-Here’s what decision support looks like at different levels:
+The information problem manifests differently depending on your altitude.

 For Department Heads

-Example in action: A customer success director I worked with was spending 2 hours daily reading through support tickets to identify escalation patterns.
+A customer success director I worked with was spending 90 minutes daily reading through support tickets to identify escalation patterns.
 She implemented an AI summary that categorized tickets by severity, product area, and sentiment—delivered to her inbox each morning.
-Same information, 10 minutes instead of 2 hours.
-The time saved went into actually solving the problems she identified.
+The first two weeks, she kept reading the raw tickets too, and caught the summary underweighting a billing complaint cluster; a category fix solved it.
+After that, the 15-minute briefing was reliable—and the escalation she caught earliest that quarter was one the old sampling approach would have surfaced a week later, after two more customers had churned.

 For Individual Contributors

-Example in action: A product manager I know starts every sprint planning meeting with an AI-generated summary of what customers said about related features in the past month—pulled from support tickets, sales calls, and NPS comments.
+A product manager I know starts every sprint planning meeting with an AI-generated summary of what customers said about related features in the past month—pulled from support tickets, sales calls, and NPS comments.
 Before, she’d go into planning with incomplete context, then discover misaligned priorities mid-sprint.
-Now she has the full picture before decisions get made.
+Now she has the full picture before she commits the sprint.

 For Small Company CEOs